gobicycle/bicycle/manual_testing_plan.md

             `/v1/history{?user_id,currency,limit,offset}` method.
 Also check logs.
 - RESULT  : The bounced payment should not be in the history.
 There should be no errors in the logs, only a warning about a bounced message.
 - COMMENT :

+28. -[ ] Checked
+- TEST    : Replenish the Jetton deposit with zero forward amount and check it by `/v1/history{?user_id,currency,limit,offset}` method.
+- RESULT  : The sender's address must be null in the history.
+- COMMENT :

 ### Internal logic